-HUMAN SERVICES charities provide networks of direct services to people in need.
+Human Services charities provide networks of direct services to people in need.
 They feed our hungry, strengthen our communities, shelter our homeless, care for our elderly, and nurture our young.
-HUMAN SERVICES charities fall into six Causes.
+We classify Human Services charities into six Causes:

 Children's and Family Services charities provide child care, adoption, foster care, family counseling, parenting education, and other advocacy and child welfare services that strengthen families and promote the well-being of our children.

 Organizations providing Youth Development, Shelter, and Crisis Services work to shelter, nurture and develop youth.
 They include group homes, shelters and orphanages; camps and youth ranches serving the needs of at-risk children; and recreation and youth service organizations providing programs in scouting and athletics.

 |Food Banks, Food Pantries, and Food Distribution (209)

 Charities classified as Food Banks, Food Pantries, and Food Distribution provide hunger relief in communities throughout our country.

 Multipurpose Human Service Organizations promote volunteerism and provide a broad range of direct services in the communities they serve, across the nation and around the globe.
 These organizations include YMCAs, YWCAs, the Red Cross and others.